All Episodes

 Now, listen, in fairness to you, I kept saying he can win, but I don't count on anything until I hear the magic words.

-Just to watch their liberal faces collapse and their, you know, their I mean the dark cloud that will cover their heads, all of their work for four consecutive, five consecutive years down the tubes of smearing and slandering and besmirching.
+Just to watch their liberal faces collapse in their, you know, their, I mean, the dark cloud that will cover their heads, all of their work for four consecutive, five consecutive years down the tubes of smearing and slandering and besmirching.

 That would be the goal line.

-And then you gotta pick you gotta kick the extra point to win.
+And then you got to pick, you got to kick the extra point to win.

 That's how I'm viewing this election.

-Because every any Republican to win must run the table.
+Because any Republican to win must run the table.

 You don't think your state's important?